webclinic017/Database-design-NOSQL/README.md

 ## Database-design-NOSQL
-Step by step guide to prescribing and designing NOSQL databases.
+Step-by-step guide to prescribing and designing NOSQL databases.
 Within this repository we will discuss what NOSQL databases are, the various architectural patterns in which they can be set up.
 We will also migrate data into, and design 2 sample NOSQL databases.

 ### Table of contents